The Gondoliers: Act I

 When the Grand Inquisitor arrives, he explains that the prince was raised incognito by Baptisto Palmieri, a humble gondolier, who had a young son of his own about the same age.
 The gondolier was a drunkard and eventually forgot which boy was his own son and which boy was the prince of Barataria.
 The two boys (Marco and Giuseppe) grew up and now are both gondoliers themselves.
 Fortunately, the nurse who took care of the infant prince (and who happens to be Luiz's mother), is now living in the mountains, married to "a highly respectable brigand".
 Don Alhambra says that he has located her and that she will be able to reveal which of the two gondoliers is the lost prince.
 If not, he says, "then the persuasive influence of the torture chamber will jog her memory."

 In the next scene, the two gondoliers have married Tessa and Gianetta, and as they are extolling the virtues of marriage, Don Alhambra arrives and informs them that one of them is the King of Barataria, but no one knows which.
 Despite being Republicans, the gondoliers and their new wives are delighted, and agree to go to Barataria at once, acting as one individual until the actual king is identified.
-The Grand Inquisitor tells them, however, that ladies are not admitted until the actual king is identified, and then each couple can be reunited.
+The Grand Inquisitor tells them, however, that women are not admitted until the actual king is identified, and then each couple can be reunited.
 The Grand Inquisitor neglects to mention that the King is married to Casilda, fearing that it would cause the men to refuse to leave their new wives.
 As the two wives are imagining what it will be like to be a queen, their friends enter, and Marco and Giuseppe announce their discovery and promise to reign in a Republican fashion.
 They announce that in their kingdom, "All shall equal be" and will create new posts such as "the Lord High Coachman on the Box, the Lord High Vagabond in the Stocks".
 All the men then set sail for Barataria, leaving their wives behind in Venice.